-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, do Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW D17414-P34071 KEEP THIS PORTION FOR YOU JR RECOR THIS PRO (Y CA RD IS VA ALID ONL Y WHEN SIGNED AND DATED.
-DETAC H AND RETUR N THIS PO rtion on ODB, INC. Board of Directors recommends you vote FOR ALL ne following director nominees: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. $\overline{}$ 1.
-Election of three Class III directors, each to serve until our Annual Meeting of Stockholders in 2023.
-0 0 0 Nominees: 01) Archana Agrawal 02) Hope Cochran 03) Dwight Merriman The Board of Directors recommends you vote FOR the follo owing proposals s: For Against Abstain 2.
-Approval, on a non-binding advisory basis, of the compen sation ( of our nam ned executi ve officers.
-0 0 0 3.
-Ratification of the selection of PricewaterhouseCooper January 31, 2021. s LLP : as our ind lepen dent registered public accounting firm for our fiscal year er nding O 0 0 NOT post TE: In their discretion, the proxies are authorized to vote opponement of the meeting. n any other busi ness that i may properly come before the meeting or any adjournme nt or to re JSEHOLDING ELECTION - Please indicate if you consent sceive certain future investor communications in a single large per household.
-Yes No □ Please sign exactly as your name(s) appear(s) hereon.
-It signing as attorney, executor, administrator, or other fidu please give full fittle as such.
-Joint owners should each personally.
+D54230-P50193 KEEP THIS PORTION FOR YOUR RECORDS EN SIGNED AND DATED DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+MONGODB, INC. For Withhold For All All All Except The Board of Directors recommends you vote FOR ALL of the following director nominees: Election of three Class I directors, each to serve until our Annual Meeting of Stockholders in 2024.
+0 Nominees: 01) Roelof Botha 02) Dev Ittycheria 03) John McMahon The Board of Directors recommends you vote FOR the following proposals: For Against Abstain 0 0 0 2.
+Approval, on a non-binding advisory basis, of the compensation of our named executive officers.
+0 0 0 Ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2022.
+NOTE: In their discretion, the proxies are authorized to vote on any other business that may properly come before the meeting or any adjournment or postponement of the meeting.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partne please sign in full corporate or partnership name by authorificer.
-When ciary, sign rship, orized
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+HOUSEHOLDING ELECTION - Please indicate if you consent to receive certain future investor communications in a single package per household.
+0 0